Nafees10/navm/spec/syntax.md

 # NaVM syntax

 _Note that you don't need to use this syntax to execute byte code using NaVM.
-You can programmatically construct programs as the `NaBytecode` struct._
+You can programmatically construct programs as the `NaBytecode` class._

 ## Instructions
 Instructions are executed from top to bottom, and jumps can be used to jump to other instructions.